OakAlice/KangarooProject/HowToUseThisRepo.md

 This repo is very large and contains many different subsections of code and processing.
+It is a kangaroo customised instantiation of the same code found in the [Impala project](https://github.com/OakAlice/ImpalaProject/tree/main) but was written in tandem to this other repo.
+Much of this code was recycled/ammalgamated from prior projects such as [data wrangling and dead reckoning](https://github.com/OakAlice/IntegratedCollarAnalysis) and [machine learning behavioural classification](https://github.com/OakAlice/AniML/tree/main).

 *Detailed instructions to be added later*